HenrikOssipoff/python-opengraph/README.rst

 .. image:: https://coveralls.io/repos/HenrikOssipoff/python-opengraph/badge.svg?branch=master
   :target: https://coveralls.io/r/HenrikOssipoff/python-opengraph?branch=master

+❗ This repository is no longer maintained in any way.
+PRs will not be responded to ❗

 Python module to parse Open Graph metadata on web pages.
 For more information on the Open Graph Protocol, see http://ogp.me/.

-**This repository is currently work in progress, and APIs may change without notice.**

 Compatability
 =============